SmritiGoyal/rtat-optimization/docs/methodology.md

 The original pipeline reported a 0.011 validation->holdout gap.
 That number was an artifact: training-class aggregates were fit on the full 2023-2025 cohort and then split into train/validation without refitting, so the 2025 validation metric was inflated and the gap to the (clean) 2026 holdout looked artificially tight.

 After the fix, the honest protocol is two phases — select on 2023-2024 -> 2025, then refit on 2023-2025 and score 2026 once.
 Final holdout AUC is 0.807 at T=5, 0.787 / 0.807 / 0.827 / 0.858 across T=3/5/7/10.
-The holdout sits slightly above
-the selection-fold validation (~0.77 at T=5) because the final model trains on an extra year; the consistent across threshold performance and the NPS external check are the real generalization evidence.
+The holdout sits slightly above the selection-fold validation (~0.77 at T=5) because the final model trains on an extra year; the consistent across-threshold performance and the NPS external check are the real generalization evidence.

 ## 7. The Leakage Audit